 4) University training clinics (psychology graduate programs)

-Best for: budget-friendly evaluations when time is flexible and needs are straightforward-to-moderate.
+Best for: budget-friendly evaluations when time is flexible, and needs are straightforward to moderate.

 Tradeoffs: longer timelines; less convenient scheduling; may not cover highly specialized documentation needs.